 We work with families to make sure that children are connected to health and dental resources in the community.
 We also work with families to assure that children are receiving regular checkups, immunizations, and screenings.
-Our program is required to have immunization records on file within 30 days of a child's enrollment, and updated throughout the year.
+Our program is required to have immunization records on file prior to your child's enrollment, and updated throughout the year.
 If updated immunization records are not on file, children need to be excluded during a disease outbreak.